avi-dey/Java-Expense-Tracker/README.md

 - Total Spending by Category, Total Saving and Total Spending.
 - All Transaction history with Category,Date and spent Money.
 - A Pie Chart Data Visualization that displays values as slices of a pie, sized by their percentage of the total.
 - Add Expenditure Details

+## Tech Stack
+- Java
+- JavaFX GUI toolkit
 - MySQL local Database